-Cloud orchestration automates the coordination and management of complex cloud systems, middleware, and services.
-The landscape divides into container orchestration (managing containerized applications) and infrastructure orchestration (provisioning cloud resources).
+Cloud orchestration automates how cloud systems, middleware, and services get coordinated and managed.
+The tools split into two camps: container orchestration (managing containerized applications) and infrastructure orchestration (provisioning cloud resources).

 The cloud orchestration market is valued at $14-20 billion in 2023, projected to reach $43-109 billion by 2030-2034 with CAGRs of 16-21.4%.